Is it Cat Flu?

 - Weight loss

 Many cats find travelling to a veterinary clinic to be stressful, both the car ride and the experience of being in a veterinary clinic.
-If you are concerned about your cat’s stress level when they are already feeling sick, consider using a mobile veterinarian.
+If you are concerned about your cat’s stress level when they are already feeling sick, consider making a sick pet visit with a mobile veterinarian.
 A mobile vet will come to your home to examine your pet and can recommend treatment and medication at the same time, eliminating the need to leave home.

 Treatment of cat flu

 Treatment of cat flu depends on how sick your cat is.
 If your cat has a fever, anti-inflammatories may be prescribed.
 Cat flu can be treated with anti-viral medication.
 For cats who have a secondary bacterial infection, antibiotics can help relieve symptoms.
 Cats or kittens with eye infections may be given eye drops for you to give daily.